What do you want to do today?

 Exclusive Park Hyatt Hamburg – Experiences

-Learn interesting background information about the extraordinary architecture of Hamburg.
-Hamburg-based expert Tomas Kaiser takes you on a journey to the historic Speicherstadt and UNESCO Heritage.
-Hear interesting anecdotes and stories about the vivid merchant history.
-The highlight of the tour is the visit to the Elbphilharmonie with many interesting insider stories.
+Book this exclusive Park Hyatt Experience and learn interesting information about the extraordinary architecture of Hamburg.
+You will discover the historic Speicherstadt and UNESCO Heritage with a Hamburg-expert by your side, visit the modern HafenCity with its Elbphilharmonie, hear interesting anecdotes and stories about the vivid merchant history.
 Duration of the tour: about three hours.
+You will stay in a luxurious junior suite including a welcome bottle of champagne and breakfast.
 You can get an insight into the tour in our video at the link below.

 Maritime Fresh Air in Hamburg